LeonieSalawa/leoniesalawa/content/posts/2020-01-01-my-first-post-using-novela-by-narative/index.md

 ---
-title: Hey!
-I'm testing things here!
+title: Hey I'm testing things here!
-author: Leonie & Bil
+author: Léonie Salawa
 date: 2019-04-30
 hero: ./images/hero.jpg
 excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.